bigeasy/cadence/diary.md

   });
 ```

 These are the answers.
-Challenge to get the errors to propogate all the way up
+Challenge to get the errors to propagate all the way up
 to the catch block.
-Also, you can cancel, but cancelation doesn't mean that we
+Also, you can cancel, but cancellation doesn't mean that we
 don't run finalizers.

 This is a garden of pure ideology.
 Increase in minified size doesn't matter.